caseymarcallen/B2B_CognitiveServices/README.md

 ﻿# B2B_CognitiveServices
-Back 2 Base Cognitive Services Workshop
+This repository is the basis for a workshop on Microsoft Cognitive Services run at the Readify Back 2 Base event.

 ## Overview